-Play the video to watch some highlights from the launch event, which took place at Efficio HQ in London, and interviews with the expert panellists.
+Play the video to watch some highlights from the launch event and interviews with our expert panellists.

-Simon Whatson of Efficio and Michael Bernon of Cranfield School of Management discuss the drivers behind Efficio's new research study.
+Simon Whatson, Principal at Efficio, and Michael Bernon, Executive Development Director - SCM and Senior Lecturer at Cranfield School of Management, discuss the drivers behind Efficio's new research study.

 In this webinar, Efficio will reveal the results of the major new research study, "The human factor: strategic procurement and the leaders of tomorrow", developed in co-operation with Cranfield University.